Megasorber FM, Megasorber P and Megasorber FG are the new generation of sound absorption materials for building acoustics. Megasorber has developed

 2009206197) for these products.

-Soundmesh G8 is one of the very few acoustic materials that achieve the Building Code Australia (BCA) Group 1 Fire Classification.
+Soundmesh G8 is inherently fire-resistant with Building Code Australia (BCA) Group 1 Fire Classification as per AS 5637.1-2015.

-Combined with a unique thermal-set non-combustible foam, Megasorber FM is a non-combustible sound absorbing foam and it has BCA Group 1 Classification.
+Combined with a unique thermal-set fire-resistant foam, Megasorber FM is an inherently fire-resistant sound absorbing foam and it has BCA Group 1 ClassificationAS 5637.1-2015.

 Megasorber P100, a sound-absorbing polyester-wool